 Consuming high amounts of refined sugar and high-fructose corn syrup (HFCS) isn’t healthy for you.
 Eating too much sugar can lead to weight gain from overeating, insulin resistance, elevated triglycerides, weakened immune system, and behavioural disorders.
 (33, 34, 35, 36) Refined sugar also has no nutrient value and it disrupts the good gut bacteria we have.

 When we’re eating a nutrient dense whole food diet, however, small amounts of sugar and HFCS aren’t that bad for you.
 However, what most people consider small amounts of sugar is far from the truth.

 Remember I said one of the symptoms of hypoglycemia is intense sugar cravings.
 But does that mean sugar is “addictive”?
 Although there is strong evidence to support that sugar can be addictive in rodents, the evidence is weak that sugar has the same effect on humans.
 (37)

-Even though refined sugar doesn’t have an “addictive” effect on humans, what it does do is disrupt normal hormone signalling from ghrelin and leptin, both of which help control appetite and satiety.
+Even though refined sugar doesn’t have an “addictive” effect on humans, what it does do is disrupt our bodies ability to tell us if we’re hungry or full.
 (38, 39) So even though sugar doesn’t have an “addictive” effect on us, it can lead to overeating.